 - The similarities between the European definition and that adopted in the United States should help promote the confidence of international businesses to expand their operations in Europe.
 Brexit is not expected to change the position in the United Kingdom (as discussed above): the Directive has been implemented into domestic law and, at the time of writing, there is no suggestion that the recently elected Conservative government intends to reconsider legislation in this area.

 i Unlawful use of trade secrets

-This means that the use or disclosure of a trade secret will be unlawful (1) where the user knows (or should know) that it was obtained unlawfully or (2) where the infringing activity is carried out intentionally or with gross negligence by a person who obtained the information unlawfully or in breach of some other duty of confidence.
+By way of a general summary, the use or disclosure of a trade secret will be unlawful (1) where the user knows (or should know) that it was obtained unlawfully or (2) where the infringing activity is carried out intentionally or with gross negligence by a person who obtained the information unlawfully or in breach of some other duty of confidence.
 Where a trade secret is obtained from a third party, its use or disclosure may still be unlawful if the user knew or should have known that the person from whom it was obtained was using or disclosing the trade secret unlawfully.